-- 2-5-3.
-Create and add the XDC file, assigning T input to SW0, enable input to SW1, Clk to SW15, and Q to LED0. - 2-5-4.
-Synthesize and implement the design. - 2-5-5.
-Generate the bitstream, download it into the Nexys4 board, and verify the functionality.
+- 2-5-4.
+Set the tcl.pre option in the Bitstream Settings to point to the provided lab5_prehook.tcl file.
+This file allows a combinatorial loop to be uploaded to the board. - 2-5-5.
+Synthesize and implement the design. - 2-5-6.
+Generate the bitstream, download it into the Basys3 or the Nexys4 DDR board, and verify the functionality.